-Join Richard Chua for an in-depth discussion in this video Challenges and solutions, part of Introduction to Minitab.
+Join Richard Chua for an in-depth discussion in this video Challenges and solutions, part of Learning Minitab.

 - [Voiceover] This course includes a learning support called Challenges.
 Challenges are hands on practices activities where you can hone your skills.
 During a Challenge I will lay out some objectives which you should complete on your own.
 Each Challenge is followed by a solution.